Urigo/meteor-rxjs/README.md

 # Meteor + RxJS
-Use Meteor API in the RxJS style.
+Harness Meteor reactivity with RxJS.

-One of Meteor’s killer features is a reactive data integration of the server and client built with the help of MongoDB oplog, which is, in other words, continues and almost immediate data interchange between these two tiers.
-At the same time, to simplify complexity that dealing with reactive data sources sometimes has is what RxJS is designed and built for.
-So combing RxJS and Meteor API, we are bringing together best parts of two worlds.
+RxJS is built to simplify complexity dealing with reactive data flows.
+At the same time, Meteor's Minimongo cursors are reactive and a good target for RxJS API.
+Thus combing RxJS and Meteor, we bring together best parts of two worlds.

 ## Mongo Cursor Observable
 As soon as you install this package (`npm install meteor-rxjs`), you have ability to use a special Mongo collection class that works with cursor observables instead of the ordinary Mongo cursors.
 In other words, one can subscribe on the Mongo cursor's data updates now as follows: